Australia ACS Skill Assessment Process 2026: Guide for IT Professionals

 Step 4: Upload supporting documents: Upload all the required supporting documents as per the guidelines provided by the ACS.
 Ensure that the documents are clear, legible, and meet the specified requirements.

-Step 5: Pay the assessment fee: Process the payment of the skills assessment fee through the online portal.
+Step 5: Pay the assessment fee: Process the payment of the Skill Assessment Australia Fees through the online portal.
 The fee amount may vary depending on the type of skills assessment you are applying for.

 Step 6: Receive the ACS Skills Assessment outcome: The assessment process typically takes around 8-10 weeks.
 You will receive the assessment outcome in the form of a letter or notification through the online portal.